gfarnadi/gfarnadi.github.io/courses/ML/homework.md

 | [MATH80629A](main.md) | [Lectures](lectures.md) | [Homework](homework.md) | [Lab](lab.md) | [Project](project.md) | [Office hour](office_hr.md)
 # Machine Learning for Large-Scale Data Analysis and Decision Making (MATH80629A): Fall 2021

 Assignments are count for 30% of your final grade.
-Most of the assignments are graded with gradescope.
-You need to create an account and add yourself to the course with the entry code: .
+Most of the assignments are graded with [gradescope](https://www.gradescope.com/courses/301346).
+You need to create an account and add yourself to the course with the Entry Code:86ZZD7.

-To access a guideline that will help you with submitting your homework on gradescope, please click [here]().
+To access a guideline that will help you with submitting your homework on gradescope, please click [here](https://gradescope-static-assets.s3-us-west-2.amazonaws.com/help/submitting_hw_guide.pdf).

 ## Survey
 - [Student Introduction suvery](https://forms.gle/9pBe78n34ipMccxB8), due **September 13, 2021**.